danielctull-forks/Omniture-SDK-iOS/Readme.txt

 For a full migration guide to convert to version 3.0 please visit: http://microsite.omniture.com/t2/help/en_US/beta/ios/index.html#Migration_Guide

+3.1.2

+- Added ability to set lifecycleSessionTimeouts (used for calculating session lengths).
+Defaults to 300 seconds.
+- Added FB referrer tracking to default install hit.
+- Fixed potential exception in media measurement if trackVars or trackEvents was set to nil.

 3.1.1

 - Fixed an issue where regular measurement events were not coming through in media measurement hits.